aws-solutions-library-samples/guidance-for-automated-geospatial-insights-engine-on-aws/docs/walkthrough.md

 }
 ```

-To search for polygon generated by analysis job, specify `arcade-polygon` as the collection parameters
+To search for polygon generated by analysis job, specify `agie-polygon` as the collection parameters

 **Request:** Return all polygons associated with a specific region.